 The ponds were originally fed with water directly from the water table, and also by a leat from the nearby moat.
 Adjoining ponds would have been linked by a series of timber sluices, which were used to regulate water levels, and allowed individual ponds to be drained for cleaning.
-Today the ponds have been relandscaped and water is supplied by rainfaill recharging the ponds and underlying gravel, or through surface water run off from local housing, providing a modern day solution to water management.
+Today the ponds have been re-landscaped and water is supplied by rainfall recharging the ponds and underlying gravel, or through surface water run-off from local housing, providing a modern day solution to water management.

 Reed buntings can be seen flitting through the pond vegetation feeding on seeds and insects.
 Keep a look out for insects that use the ponds such as water beetles, caddis flies and dragonflies.